Ultimate Miata Engine Swap Guide

 It’s easy to see why so many favor the Miata.
 Although it may get dismissed as a ‘hairdresser’s car’, an engine swap provides the perfect chance to leave the haters in your dust (or smoke) on both the twisties and the straights as you comb your way to victory.

-Jokes aside, the Miata provides one of the most incredible handling platforms alongside one of the most affordable price-points, which understandably makes it appealing to the masses.
+Jokes aside, whether it be the original NA Miata or the updated NB Miata, this car provides one of the most incredible handling platforms alongside one of the most affordable price-points, making it appealing to the masses.

 After its initial unveiling at the 1989 Chicago Auto Show, it was a complete game-changer in the two-seater roadster line-up, and with a showroom price of just $14,000, they were pretty damn hard to resist.

-Even if straight-line racing isn’t your thing, if you begin wanting to flick out the back-end, then you’ll soon realize that lower-powered variants are going to feel a little gutless.
+Even if straight-line racing isn’t your thing, if you begin wanting to flick out the back end, you’ll soon realize that lower-powered variants will feel a little gutless.

-With the earlier NA editions featuring just 115 hp from the 1.6L powerplant, it’s certainly not enough to keep the tail wagging in stock form.
+With the earlier 90-98 Mazda Miata MX-5 NA editions featuring just 115 hp from the 1.6L powerplant, it’s certainly not enough to keep the tail wagging in stock form.

 Mazda made the Miata a sensible alternative to the RX-family.
-However, with the complications surrounding the far more exciting rotary engine, the Miata offers the perfect chassis to build your uniquely crazy Mazda.
+However, with the complications surrounding the far more exciting rotary engine, these roadsters offer the perfect chassis to build your uniquely crazy Mazda.

 Forced Induction or Engine Swap?